Do you have a concern or want to make a complaint?

 If you are not satisfied with the outcome of the Scheme’s review, and your complaint relates to a Commonwealth HACC service, you may refer the matter to the Commonwealth Ombudsman

 If your complaint relates to any other type of Australian Government subsidised service, you may ask the Aged Care Commissioner (the Commissioner) to conduct an independent review.
 Your request must be made within 28 days of receiving our decision letter and you must state the reasons why you are seeking a review by the Commissioner.

-For more information about review rights, refer to the article on our website
+For more information about review rights, refer to the article on the Scheme website

 1800 500 294 (a free call from fixed lines; calls from mobiles may be charged)